milesdwilliams15/milesdwilliams15.github.io/_posts/2023-10-04-ols-and-iid.md

 $$y_i = \beta_0 + \beta_1x_i + \epsilon_i$$

-assumptions 3-5 are not necessary for obtaining an unbiased estimate of the slope ($$\beta_1$$) and intercept ($$\beta_0$$).
+the above assumptions are not necessary for obtaining an unbiased estimate of the slope ($$\beta_1$$) and intercept ($$\beta_0$$).
 As long as we have good data and a linear additive functional form is the best model for the outcome, using OLS to estimate the model will give us a good fit for the expected value or conditional mean of $$y_i$$.
 Of course, if we cared about getting observation-specific predictions, this would be a different story, but this rarely is a concern in most quantitative scientific research.

-Assumptions 3-5 *are* important if we care about making good statistical inferences.
-That is, if we want to have unbiased estimates of
+Independence, equal variance, and normality of the error term *are* important if we care about making good statistical inferences.
+That is, if we want to have unbiased estimates of $$\text{var}(\beta_1)$$ and
-$$\text{var}(\beta_1)$$ and $$\text{var}(\beta_0)$$, then we should care about assumptions 3-5.
+$$\text{var}(\beta_0)$$, then we should care about these assumptions.

-Thankfully, we don’t have to change anything about the way we estimate the regression model to correct for violations of assumptions 3-5.
-We can just use robust standard errors to deal with violations of 4-5 and include clustering to deal with a violation of 3.
+Thankfully, we don’t have to change anything about the way we estimate the regression model to correct for violations of these assumptions.
+We can just use robust standard errors to deal with violations of equal variance and normality and include clustering to deal with a violation of independence.

 Now, I know what you’re thinking.
 Wouldn’t we want to check the residuals to see if we need to use robust standard errors or clustering?
-The answer, again, is NO. Looking at the residuals to determine if robust standard errors are needed is poor statistical practice.
-The reason is that (1) robust standard errors provide the appropriate coverage whether or not equal variance and normality are violated, so you can just use them; and (2) there can be violations of these assumptions of unknown form that will not be obvious to the naked eye.
+The answer, again, is NO. The reason is that (1) robust standard errors provide the appropriate coverage whether or not equal variance and normality are violated, so you can just use them; and (2) there can be violations of these assumptions of unknown form that will not be obvious to the naked eye.

-In short, checking the residuals is unnecessary and potentially misleading.
+In short, checking the residuals is unnecessary and potentially misleading because violations of assumptions will not always be obvious.
 So, don’t do it.

 ## A simulation